CS Tutorials

 • Try to place text values in the numeric fields.

-• Test with placing any special characters.
+• Test by placing any special characters.

 4. Compatibility Testing

 Here we will check the compatibility of any application in different environments.
 Some of the most commonly used compatibility testing techniques are browser compatibility testing, mobile testing, and printing compatibility testing.
-For all web applications browser compatibility testing is the most important.
+For all web applications, browser compatibility testing is the most important.

-• Some functionality of the application may not work on all OS, test your application on a different operating system like a different version of Windows, UNIX, MAC, Linux, Solaris, etc.
+• Some functionality of the application may not work on all OS; test your application on a different operating system, like a different version of Windows, UNIX, MAC, Linux, Solaris, etc.

 • Test the application on different screen resolution options by changing it.